List of Courses

 ARH 256 Graphic Communications (3 credits)

-This is an advanced course in perspective rendering.
-Students are expected to apply perspective drawing skills acquired in ARH 150 to generate color renderings of building interiors and exteriors.
-Students taking Architectural Design Studio II are encouraged to take this course concurrently and to use their design solutions as a base for required rendering projects in ARH 256.
-Prerequisite: ARH 110 or Permission of Department.
+An advanced course in perspective rendering.
+Students are expected to apply perspective drawing skills acquired in ARH/IND 110 to generate color renderings of building interiors and exteriors.
+Students taking Architectural Design Studio II are encouraged to take this course concurrently and to use their design solutions as a base for required rendering projects in ARH/IND 256.
+Prerequisite: ARH/IND 110 or permission of department.

-A detailed survey of important aspects of professional practice with emphasis on legal instruments, specifications, and cost estimating.
+A detailed survey of important aspects of professional practice with emphasis on the architect's role in society, ethics, licensing, legal instruments, specifications, and contract administration.
+Prerequisite: ARH or IND major and sophomore standing, or permission of department.

 ARH 262 Building Codes (3 credits)